lucicom/coursera_PA3/CodeBook.md

 ## Variable Names

-For convenience the names of the measures were not renamed, but kept the same like in the original data source.
+For convenience the names of the measures were not renamed, but kept the same like in the original data source (except for removing the brackets).

 Basically they are built on the following pattern: